 LAPIS Conference 2019

-Tickets will also be available on the door
+Tickets will also be available on the door and cards are accepted

 The LAPIS Conference will be held in St Annes Lancashire on the 9th and 10th of November 2019.